How Does California FAIR Plan Insurance Work?

 • Sudden accidental electrical surges

-While some perils, like freezing, may not be high-priority for most California property owners, the lack of coverage for theft and falling objects (e.g., a tree branch falls on your roof) and more can be concerning.
+While some perils, like freezing, may not be a high priority for many California property owners, the lack of coverage for theft and falling objects (e.g., a tree branch falls on your roof) and more can be concerning.

 California FAIR Plan does not offer liability coverage, either.
-Liability coverage typically applies when a guest suffers an injury or property damage while on your property or because of something on your property.
-Specifically, you lose out on three types of useful personal liability coverage:
+Liability coverage typically applies when a guest suffers an injury or property damage while on your property or because of something on your property, such as an uneven stair step.

 Since more than 200,000 Californians are covered under the FAIR Plan policy, California Insurance Commissioner Lara is pushing for the FAIR Plan to expand their homeowners insurance coverage, according to a Sept.
 2021 press release.
 Expanding the coverage under the FAIR Plan policy may help homeowners save money, reducing the need to supplement their coverage by buying multiple policies.